Weixin-Liang/read-the-doc/docs/_build/html/_sources/index.rst.txt

-MetaShift: A Dataset of Datasets for Evaluating Distribution Shifts and Training Conflicts
+MetaShift: A Dataset of Datasets for Evaluating Contextual Distribution Shifts and Training Conflicts
 ====================================================================================================

 .. raw:: html